ssulliman/OneRouteLocal/README.md

 The app is hosted on Heroku at https://one-route.herokuapp.com/.
 The main page is a log in page for Call Center side worker login.

-### To get set up for development - please clone this repo and create a corresponding heroku remote repo.
+### To get set up for development - please clone this repo and create a corresponding Heroku remote repo.
 - brew install heroku
 - heroku git:remote -a one-route (might ask for log in info - please see below)